Azure/AzureAD-App-Docs/articles/en-us/knowledgeanywherelms/sso_configure.md

     a.
 Enter the IDP Name as per your organization.
 For ex:- `Azure`.

     b.
-In the **IDP Entity ID** textbox, paste **Azure AD SAML Entity ID** : %metadata:IssuerUri% value which you have copied from Azure portal.
+In the **IDP Entity ID** textbox, paste **Azure AD Identifier** : %metadata:IssuerUri% value which you have copied from Azure portal.

     c.
-In the **IDP URL** textbox, paste **Azure AD Single Sign-On Service URL** : %metadata:singleSignOnServiceUrl% value which you have copied from Azure portal.
+In the **IDP URL** textbox, paste **Azure AD Login URL** : %metadata:singleSignOnServiceUrl% value which you have copied from Azure portal.

     d.
 Open the **[Downloaded Azure AD Signing Certifcate (Base64 encoded)](%metadata:certificateDownloadBase64Url%)** from the Azure portal into notepad, copy the content of the certificate and paste it into **Certificate** textbox.

     e.
-In the **Logout URL** textbox, paste **Azure AD Sign Out URL** : %metadata:singleSignOutServiceUrl% value which you have copied from Azure portal.
+In the **Logout URL** textbox, paste **Azure AD Logout URL** : %metadata:singleSignOutServiceUrl% value which you have copied from Azure portal.

     f.
 Select **Main Site** from the dropdown for the **Domain**.